RamaKrishna41/django-polls/README.md

 # django-polls
-Simple polling application created using Django
+Simple polling application created using Django and deploying using kubernetes, ArgoCD